DrewHouchens13/CS4300/README.md

 ```

 ### 3. Run the Test Cases with Pytest
-Execute the test suite to validate your code:
+Execute the test suite to validate tasks 1-7:

 ```bash
 pytest